Greek Salad

 What kind of cheese should I use?

 Feta Cheese is the traditional choice!
-When you purchase the cheese at the store it’s sold in packages as crumbles or a chunk.
+This cheese is sold as crumbles or a large chunk.
 I always choose the “chunk” version, you can crumble it yourself and it’s more affordable.
 The crumbles dry out faster too – chunk is the way to go!

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!